Rationale and impact

 Why the committee made the recommendations

-There was limited evidence that decision aids improve knowledge about risks and benefits and reduce decisional conflict, but as there was insufficient evidence to allow the committee to give advice on their use, a research recommendation was made on this topic (see research recommendation 1).
+There was limited evidence that decision aids improve knowledge about risks and benefits and reduce decisional conflict, but as there was insufficient evidence to allow the committee to give advice on their use, a recommendation for research was made on risks and benefits.
 There was some evidence from the focus and reference groups that children and young people vary in their views about how much information they like to receive on risks.
 Based on this evidence, and on their knowledge and experience, the committee made recommendations on the best ways to discuss risk and benefits with children and young people, including pacing this information, having discussions without parents and carers, and ensuring understanding.

 How the recommendations might affect practice